aemkei/jsfuck/README.md

 ```js
 []["flat"]["constructor"]("return"+" "+"Object"+"."+"entries"+"("+"{"+"\\"+"u0043"+":"+false+"}"+")")()[0][0]
 ```
-This allows to get upper-case characters witout using buil-in methods like: `escape, unescape, italics, fontcolor...` but by using more 'low-level" language features - when we use following code to get RegExp string, shlash, colon and finlly backslash
+This allows to get upper-case characters witout using buil-in methods like: `escape, unescape, italics, fontcolor...` but by using more 'low-level" language features - but we also need use following codes to get RegExp string, shlash, colon and finlly backslash

 ```js
    // "RegExp" string: (""+"".matchAll()).split(" ")[1]